 There are obvious products that can benefit from solid-state technology.
 Nearly every adult (and seemingly child) in the United States and other developed countries now carry a smartphone.
 Imagine a battery that will power your phone for days instead of having to recharge after a busy morning—all without increasing the size.

 One of the most power-hungry product groups getting excited about this breakthrough is the electric car side of the auto industry.
 Greater range, better acceleration, and lower prices have the potential to make electric cars available to a greater number of buyers.

 And let’s not forget about outdoor power equipment.
-Ryobi just launched a $2,500 battery-powered riding lawnmower that uses four lead-acid batteries.
-It’s able to run for two hours and cut two acres on one charge.
-Imagine being able to run for six hours!
+The $4,999 Ryobi 54″ battery-powered zero-turn mower uses lead-acid batteries.
+It’s able to cut 3.5 acres on a charge.
+Imagine being able to cut twice that much!

 The Bottom Line

 More power, longer runtime, faster charging, complete stability, and lower pricing make it seem like the solid-state battery is the perfect solution to power virtually everything that uses batteries.
 Could it replace lithium-ion technology overnight?
 We’ll have to see.
 With the information that’s available so far, however, there’s not really an obvious downside to this new breakthrough.

 I’ll go on record as saying that if it sounds too good to be true, it probably is.
 However, until we start seeing products in the hands of real-world consumers, we’ll have to rely on lab tests and scientific studies to determine what those limitations will be.